Shire of Torres: Geography and jurisdiction

-Population
+Demographics

 The population of the Shire of Torres, along with Cook, Aurukun and Mornington, have been singled out by the Australian Bureau of Statistics (ABS), who conduct the quinquennial census, as particularly difficult to measure accurately.
 Reasons for this include cultural and language barriers, transport and geographical spread of the population, who are located in isolated communities and on small islands.
 As such, all figures are likely to be lower than the actual population on the census date.

 In addition, until 1 July 2002, the Australian Bureau of Statistics included the Island and DOGIT councils within the Shire of Torres statistical local area.
 Information for the reduced Shire back to 1996 has been provided on the ABS website through the Time Series Profile.

 Mayor and council

 Until the 2007–08 reforms, the council consisted of seven councillors, but this was reduced to four.
 A mayor is elected separately by the entire Shire.
 Meetings are held on the third Tuesday of each month at the Torres Shire Council offices at Douglas Street, Thursday Island.

 On 15 March 2008, Pedro Stephen, an ordained Full Gospel minister first elected in 1994 and the first ever Torres Strait Islander to be elected as a mayor of a local government area, was re-elected with almost 50% of the vote.